tenkeyless/dart_docs/src/content/effective-dart/design.md

 ```

-### PREFER a non-imperative verb phrase for a boolean property or variable
+### PREFER a non-imperative verb phrase for a boolean property or variable {:#prefer-a-non-imperative-verb-phrase-for-a-boolean-property-or-variable}

 Boolean names are often used as conditions in control flow, so you want a name
 that reads well there.
 Compare: